Iran plans more war games in strait as sanctions bite

 It is moving this higher-grade enrichment to Fordow in an apparent bid to protect the work more effectively against any enemy attacks.
 It also plans to sharply boost output capacity.

-Washington and its allies say Iran's nuclear program is aimed at producing an atomic bomb, and they are imposing the new sanctions to force it to abandon such plans.
-Iran says the program is peaceful.
+Washington and its allies say Iran's nuclear programme is aimed at producing an atomic bomb, and they are imposing the new sanctions to force it to abandon such plans.
+Iran says the programme is peaceful.

-European Union officials say the EU, which collectively buys about 500,000 bpd of Iranian oil, rivaling China as the largest market, has agreed to impose an embargo halting all imports.
+European Union officials say the EU, which collectively buys about 500,000 bpd of Iranian oil, rivalling China as the largest market, has agreed to impose an embargo halting all imports.

 China has also cut its imports by more than half in January and February while haggling with Tehran over the size of the discount it wants in return for doing business with it.